 During a consultation for bariatric revision, you can find out which would be more ideal for you given your situation.

 The most common reason for gastric sleeve revision is inadequate weight loss from the initial gastric sleeve procedure.
 This means slow weight loss, limited weight loss, or weight loss that levels out too quickly.

 In some cases, a corrective procedure may be performed in order to address immediate complications that are linked to the reduced stomach pouch, such as leakage from the stomach pouch.

 Steps We Take to Ensure Success and Avoid the Need for Revision

-When Dr. Fernando Garcia plans any sort of weight loss surgery, he is very careful to ensure that patients experience optimal results.
+When our surgeons plan any sort of weight loss surgery, they are very careful to ensure that patients experience optimal results.
 This means meticulous planning of the entire procedure from the consultation to the actual surgical date and beyond.

-In order prevent the need for corrective surgery as a result of complications, Dr. Garcia will test the stomach pouch three times following the surgery to ensure the quality of the work.
+In order prevent the need for corrective surgery as a result of complications, our doctors will test the stomach pouch three times following the surgery to ensure the quality of the work.
 Patients will be carefully monitored in the first few days after surgery so that we know they are doing well.

 Learn More About Advanced Weight Loss Surgery

 If you would like more information about gastric sleeve surgery and how it can be of great benefit to you and your needs, be sure to contact our Tijuana weight loss surgery center today.
 The entire team here looks forward to meeting you in person and helping you achieve the very best with regard to your overall health, weight, and wellness.